Got Sleep Apnea?

 Sleep Apnea is a chronic medical condition where the affected person repeatedly stops breathing during sleep.
 These episodes last 10 seconds or more and cause oxygen levels in the blood to drop.

 Dr. Gene Thomas, DO, Pulmonologist and Medical Director of the Sleep Lab noted, “Most sleep problems are caused by difficulty in breathing or abnormal breathing patterns related to obstruction of the upper airway.
 The most common sleep disorder, affecting more than 18 million Americans, is known as Obstructive Sleep Apnea (OSA).
 This is a life-threatening and life-altering condition that causes a person to stop breathing repeatedly during sleep.
 This occurs when tissues in the throat collapse and block the flow of air in and out of the lungs during sleep.
 As a result, the body doesn’t get enough oxygen.
 Another form of sleep disorder is Central Sleep Apnea (CSA), which results from the brain not signaling the body to breathe.
 There is no airflow because there is no effort to breathe, and sleep is often disrupted.
 It can cause and worsen other medical conditions, including hypertension, heart failure, diabetes, and an increased risk of stroke.
 In addition it can cause an increased risk of motor vehicle accidents or accidents at work.
-In the AMC Sleep Lab we are able to observe the most common signs of sleep disorder - snoring and restless sleep -allowing us to treat patients.”
+In the Sleep Lab we are able to observe the most common signs of sleep disorder - snoring and restless sleep -allowing us to treat patients.”

 Symptoms of a sleep disorder may include: